 Audio clips and grammar exercises are available from MyUni.

 Learning & Teaching Activities

-Learning & Teaching ModesThe teaching is done via lectures and tutorials.
-The tutorials focus on the main grammar structures of the Spanish language.
-Tutorials are primarily for oral and aural practice.
+Learning & Teaching ModesThe teaching is done via seminars and workshops.
+The seminars focus on the main grammar structures of the Spanish language.
+The workshops are primarily for oral and aural practice.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-1 X 2-hour lecture per week 24 hours per semester 2 X 1-hour tutorial per week 24 hours per semester 4 hours homework and assignment preparation per week 48 hours per semester 2 hours research per week 24 hours per semester 12 hours oral presentation preparation per semester 12 hours per semester 24 hours essay writing per semester 24 hours per semester TOTAL WORKLOAD 156 hours per semester
+1 x 2-hour seminar (or equivalent) per week 24 hours per semester 2 x 1-hour workshops (or equivalent) per week 24 hours per semester 5 hours reading per week 48 hours per semester 2 hours assignment preparation per week 24 hours per semester 2 hours writing and test preparation per week 24 hours per semester TOTAL WORKLOAD 144 hours per semester

 Learning Activities Summary